 I do not believe in making New Year Resolutions.
 This has been the case all my life.
 It’s not that I do not value the power of starting with renewed zest or hesitate from taking up challenges that could change the course of my life.
 Instead, I believe that if I have to start something new, I must begin today and not wait for a (perceived) auspicious occasion to do so.

-Year 2016 found me writing more openly about battling depression and reading aplenty to arm myself with enough know-how to fight depression with all my might.
+The year 2016 found me writing more openly about battling depression and reading in plenty to arm myself with enough know-how to fight depression with all my might.
 In this battle, though I had regular exercise on my side, I was practicing meditation only in bits and pieces.
 Adding deliberate gratitude to this cocktail helped change my perception of life but something was still amiss.

 My real issue had been working from home.
 Doing it all at home (including workout) meant I was confining my mind, my being, to the four walls.
 This confinement wasn’t letting me break-free in ways I yearned to.
 Though I often step out of home to run errands, go shopping for grocery and leisure but those outings weren’t being kind to my stressed mind.

-The final straw in my desperation to calm my system down to attain permanency in my new-found peace with my child came with the understanding that if I add a change of scene for myself on a regular basis I’ll be able break-free from the clutches of monotony.
+The final straw in my desperation to calm my system down to attain permanency in my new-found peace with my child came with the understanding that if I add a change of scene for myself on a regular basis I’ll be able to break free from the clutches of monotony.
 I’ll be free from the vicious circle of thinking the same thoughts day in and day out.

 Go outside for a brisk, long walk.

 Day one felt energizing.
 I wanted to test waters without tiring myself unnecessarily from the start and that’s what I did.
 Morning walks have been a part of my life from childhood but never before have I felt this strong an urge to embrace them for the sake of my well-being like I did this time.